 25.1 If the network company causes you loss or damage, you may wish to advise us.

-25.2 If the network company is not a member of the Electricity and Gas Complaints Commissioner Scheme, then you agree that the network company has no liability to you (including liability in contract or in negligence) relating to the supply of energy to your premises.
+25.2 If the network company is a provider under the Utilities Disputes complaints resolution scheme then you agree that the network company has no liability to you (including liability in contract or in negligence) relating to the supply of energy to your premises.
 However, the network company has agreed to be liable to us in certain instances.

 25.3 As explained in section 21.1, we contract with the network company to deliver energy to your premises.
 To achieve a better quality and reliability of service from you, we encourage the network company to give service guarantees.
 As these guarantees are for your benefit, we will pass on to you, as a credit in your next invoice from us, any payments we receive from the network company for a failure by the network company to satisfy any guarantees they may give us in relation to their services that can be reasonably considered as compensation for the network company's failure to satisfy its guarantees.
 We will also pass on to you any payments we receive from other third parties who breach service guarantees that have been provided to us for your benefit.
 On request, we will provide you with an explanation of how the credit passed on to you was determined.
 Other than paying you such amount, we will have no liability to you in respect of any defaults by the network company.

-25.4 If the network company is a member of the Electricity and Gas Complaints Commissioner Scheme then the network company will not be liable to you (in contract or in negligence) for any loss or damage you may suffer unless that loss or damage is physical damage to property where it can be shown that the network company has been negligent and the amount and nature of the loss was reasonably foreseeable.
+25.4 If the network company is a provider under the Utilities Disputes complaints resolution scheme then the network company will not be liable to you (in contract or in negligence) for any loss or damage you may suffer unless that loss or damage is physical damage to property where it can be shown that the network company has been negligent and the amount and nature of the loss was reasonably foreseeable.
 The network company will not have any liability to you, whether in contract or in negligence, for an event or series of closely related events relating to the network for any amount exceeding $10,000 in value.
 Notwithstanding the preceding sentence, the network company's aggregate liability to all customers connected to its network for an event or series of closely related events relating to the network shall not exceed $10,000.

 25.5 If you acquire goods or services from us or the network company for personal, domestic or household use or consumption, any rights you have under the Consumer Guarantees Act 1993 are not affected by this limitation of liability.
 However, if you acquire goods or services for the purposes of a business, the Consumer Guarantees Act 1993 does not apply to the services provided by us or the network company to the maximum extent permitted by the law.